“You know Bobby Kennedy was killed there?”

 “Like someone I know,” I kid him.

 He laughs and proceeds to kiss me passionately.
 His sex appeal is not out of date.
 We soon are down the hill at his apartment.
 It seems like forever that we’ve been apart.
 It’s less than a week.
 I’m being sentimental.
 I let him take the lead, giving in to his kisses and letting him lift me and pull me into the bedroom.
 He lays me on my back and proceeds to sit on the rigid shaft sticking straight up.
 I guess he’s misses my cucumber dick.
-Maybe he’s been practicing because he slides easily down its wide eight inch shaft.
+Maybe he has been practicing because he slides easily down its wide eight inch shaft.
 As he bounces up and down, I just roll with the punches, holding on to his stiff dick as if it is a saddle pommel.
-It doesn’t take long for him to orgasm all over me, his butt squeezing and releasing in bursts.
+It does not take long for him to orgasm all over me, his butt squeezing and releasing in bursts.
 Once he relaxes, I roll him off me, throwing his legs up into the air and fuck him thoroughly with long, powerful thrusts.

 “I love it,” he shouts.